 Abstract

 This document specifies APIs that enable off-chain Trusted Computing for Enterprise Ethereum.
-In this release, The Trusted Computing specification enables privacy in blockchain translations, moving intensive processing from a main blockchain to improve scalability and latency, and support of attested Oracles.
+The Trusted Computing specification enables privacy in blockchain translations, moving intensive processing from a main blockchain to improve scalability and latency, and support of attested Oracles.